-Issue Gaps & Needs Resources responsible for all matters relating to waste management are available at the respective municipalities, however, the requirements of the Waste Act regarding the designation of a Waste Officer still requires implementation (See Section 10.3 of the Waste Act). • Containers that are provided by the respective municipalities in the District for the recycling of waste materials are insufficient (Section 23.2 of the Waste Act).
+Issue ps & Needs Resources responsible for all matters relating to waste management are available at the respective municipalities, however, the requirements of the Waste Act regarding the designation of a Waste Officer still requires implementation (See Section 10.3 of the Waste Act).
+Containers that are provided by the respective municipalities in the District for the recycling of waste materials are insufficient (Section 23.2 of the Waste Act).
 4 5.1.4 Municipal Rates A very small proportion of the districts' population reportedly pays rates.
 This will affect the level of service delivered to the public from the municipalities and the ability of public to pay for waste services.
-The municipality provides poor waste service to rural areas.
 5 5.1.5 Zululand District Municipality IDP The existing IDP forum meetings used to plan development in the municipality are a useful municipal platform to integrate development planning needs.
 However, there is a need to provide a platform where other National / Provincial institutional development planning (i.e. Department of Public Works construction of schools, clinics, hospitals, prisons etc.) can be filtered down to the municipality especially in terms of where these development initiatives will require some waste service delivery.